Our Value Proposition: Affordable Alpha

 First, let’s define a few concepts that are central to understanding the investments industry:

 - Alpha: Formally, alpha represents the intercept estimate from a regression of an investment strategy against various risk-factors.
-In practice, alpha is an exposure to a differentiated risk/return profile (which is highly valuable for a diversified portfolio).
+In English, alpha is exposure to a different risk/return profile that may not be in your current portfolio (which is highly valuable).

-- Tracking Error: Tracking error is defined as the standard deviation of the difference between a strategy’s returns and a benchmark’s returns.
-In other words, tracking error is a measure of how closely a portfolio follows, or “tracks,” an index.
-One can also think of tracking error as the level of benchmarking risk.
+- Tracking Error: The standard deviation between a strategy’s returns and a benchmark’s returns.
+In other words, how closely a portfolio follows, or “tracks,” an index.
 To the extent one cares about being close to a benchmark, tracking error is important.
+P.S.
+If you want to be vastly different than the market, tracking error is a positive indicator.

-- Passive Index: By construction, passive index portfolios are designed to have no differentiation.
+- Passive Index: By construction, passive index portfolios are designed to have no differentiation from the broad market.
 A good example of an index strategy is the Vanguard S&P 500 Index Fund.
 This fund does not attempt to add Alpha, but seeks to match the performance of the S&P 500 index with minimal tracking error.
 Here is a post on the subject.

 With some basic concepts under our belt, we can now explore the asset management industry.
 We break the industry into three main categories: